reactiveui/website/input/blog/2018-05-07-dotnet-core-3-and-reactiveui.md

 ReactiveUI had some heads up that was coming and added `netcoreapp20` as a supported platform as part of [the release of v8.0.0 last week](https://reactiveui.net/blog/2018/05/reactiveui-v8.0.0-released).
 When `netcoreapp30` lands ReactiveUI fully intends to support these scenarios.
 It's unclear at this stage if it means that WPF/WinForms will be able to run on other platforms - I seriously doubt it as it would be a massive undertaking but if Microsoft does it - ReactiveUI will support it.

 If you need to ship cross-platform applications on .NET core right now then the maintainers of ReactiveUI recommned that you check out [Avalonia](https://github.com/AvaloniaUI/Avalonia).
-Their community is as active and vibrant as ours, open by default and [you can drop in for a chat](https://gitter.im/AvaloniaUI/Avalonia).
+Their community is as active, as vibrant as ours, open by default and [you can drop in for a chat](https://gitter.im/AvaloniaUI/Avalonia).

 <iframe width="100%" height="360" src="https://www.youtube.com/embed/wHcB3sGLVYg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>